hachyderm/community/community.hachyderm.io/content/en/docs/hachyderm/accessible-posts.md

 # How to create accessible posts

 NOTES
+- This is only an intro / The Basics - it is not a Complete Guide to Accessibiilty
 - Note how screenreaders read display names
 - Note how screenreaders read "fun" fonts in general
 - Note how screenreaders do (or in some cases don't) read emoji